 When the numbers are all equal, the fertilizer is called “balanced.”
 Some gardeners say to use a balanced fertilizer to equally promote leaves, roots, as well as fruit.
 Interestingly, the all-purpose fertilizer from Miracle-Gro is closer to 24-8-16, with a high concentration of nitrogen and lower in phosphorus.

 Some tomato feeds may also include calcium.
 Calcium prevents the tomato plants from producing fruit with defects called “blossom end rot.”
 Blossom end rot causes the blossoms to rot at the tips as they form fruit, causing black spots or rot at the bottom of the tomato.
 Other trace elements and minerals are included that are important to plant growth and the development of fruit.
 If your soil is depleted, the fruits and vegetables you grow will be too!

 Using Tomato Feed on Fruit and Vegetable Crops

 Tomato feed fertilizer is typically just a marketing tool.
-Tomato feed is safe to use as directed on a plethora of other plants.
+Tomato feed such as Tomorite is safe to use as directed on a plethora of other plants.
 The fertilizer will be the most effective on plants that produce fruit and vegetables, such as peppers, beans, eggplant, etc.